MeetMe/newrelic-plugin-agent/README.md

 Installation Instructions
 -------------------------
 1. Unzip the archive
+2. Ensure that setuptools is up to date and installed on your system.
-2. In the archive directory:
+3. In the archive directory:

     python setup.py install

-3. Copy the configuration file example from /opt/newrelic_plugin_agent/etc/example.yml to /etc/newrelic_plugin_agent.yml and edit the configuration in that file.
+4. Copy the configuration file example from /opt/newrelic_plugin_agent/etc/example.yml to /etc/newrelic_plugin_agent.yml and edit the configuration in that file.
-4. Run the app:
+5. Run the app:

     newrelic_plugin_agent -c PATH-TO-CONF-FILE [-f]